rdbc-io/rdbc/rdbc-doc/docs/scala/gettingstarted.md

 ```

 ### Gradle
-For Gradle projects, add the following the `dependencies` section of `build.gradle`:
+For Gradle projects, add the following to the `dependencies` section of `build.gradle`:

 Scala 2.12
 ```groovy